What are PVRS & PVRS Categories?

 With PVRS, it’s not just about the vulnerability itself; it’s about where and how it exists in your environment.

-PVRS requires a clear understanding of your environment and the potential impact to categorize a vulnerability.
+ProGet requires a clear understanding of your environment and the potential impact to categorize a vulnerability.
 It evaluates a set of risk factors that capture the real-world context of your organization’s software and development environment.
 These consider how the library is used, how accessible it is, and what the consequences of a successful exploit might be.
-By combining these with the characteristics of the vulnerability, PVRS categorizes it, considering both urgency and practicality
+By combining these with the characteristics of the vulnerability, ProGet categorizes it, considering both urgency and practicality

-PVRS looks at five primary risk factors:
+ProGet looks at five primary risk factors:

 Network Exposure: Where can this application be reached from?